Spenca/SATSolver/README.md

 # SATSolver
 SAT-based Sudoku solver.
 Uses minisat and walksat.<br />
-Contains a basic implementation and some extended functionality as well.
+Comprised of a basic implementation and some extended functionality as well.

 **Contributers:**<br />
 Yuki Hayashi<br />